azkiflay/ansible/README.md

 # Playbooks
 While ad hoc commands are useful for running one-off tasks, they are not suitable for many tasks that have to be done in a repeatable manner.
 That's where *playbooks* come in.
 Playbooks,  are a set of instructions that aim to bring server(s) to a specific configuration state.
 Playbooks are written in YAML, and they are to be executed (*played*) on the managed server(s).
 Playbooks can be subsets of playbooks.

-To illustrate, assume we want to remove an existing *Apache2* installation from the 192.168.0.10 host.
+To illustrate, assume you want to remove an existing *Apache2* installation from the 192.168.0.10 host.
 Shell commands are one way to do that.
 As discussed earlier, ad hoc commands in ansible can be used to issue one-off shell commands.
-Alternatively, we can *ssh* to the remote host and run the commands step-by-step to unistall the *Apache2* package.
+Alternatively, you can *ssh* to the remote host and run the commands step-by-step to unistall the *Apache2* package.
 Since the ad hoc commands require setting various options as shown earlier, let us just *ssh* to the host and uninstall *Apache2* as shown below.
 Let us save the shell script as "*remove_apache.sh*" at the controller.

 ```bash
   #!/bin/bash